background

 We’re open to recommendations from all over the world, from any language, from any kind of publication – online, in print or in other formats – and you don’t have to be a journalist to recommend to us.
 Just send us what you have found interesting or important.
 We’ll do the rest.

 For summaries, we’re interested in all kinds of writing: long-form journalism, reportage, reviews, first-person narratives, interviews or analysis that gets behind the headlines.
+Please note that we won’t summarise articles that are less than 1000 words.

 Work with us